jeremehancock/Posteria/README.md

 2. Log in using your configured credentials
 3. Import posters form Plex
 4. Change posters:
    - Support for local file upload
    - Support for direct URL upload
-	- Grab posters from TMDB for Movies and TV Shows
+   - Grab posters from TMDB & Fanart.tv
 5. Posters are automatically updated on Plex
 6. Bulk export options also available
 7. As you add more media to Plex just re-import to add new posters